Final project 2025. Secret Messages.¶

 Ready-made test data¶

-The staff has pre-collected a small test dataset of various movements of the device held in hand, which can be used for preliminary command recognition in the work.
+The staff has pre-collected a small test dataset of various movements of a similar device held in hand, which can be used for preliminary command recognition in the work.
 The methods mentioned here for moving the device are not necessarily the only, easiest, or best way to implement commands with the device.

 The test data was collected using the SensorTag's MPU9250 accelerometer.
 In the files, the data format is

-.
+[timestamp, acc_x, acc_y, acc_z, gyro_x, gyro_y, gyro_z].
 The data was measured so that the device was stationary at the beginning of the measurement and then moved up in two different ways.
 The images visualize the data for the x, y, and z axes (in different colors) over time for both the accelerometer (g) and the gyroscope (angular velocity).1.
 Sensor data when the device is stationary:

 2. Sensor data when the device is jerked fast from the table surface to the direction up two times: